 Fish farming is already where most of the fishes’ flesh consumed by humans is coming from.
 Humans are so motivated to keep their abusive habits that even their incontrollable greed doesn’t stop them but even intensifies their exploitation.

-Activists shouldn’t wait that by 2048 the oceans would be empty, but actively work on that by 2048 the whole world is empty.
+Activists shouldn’t wait that by 2048 the oceans would be empty of victims, but actively work on that by 2048 the whole world would be empty of victimizers.